-This contract performance security must remain in effect for the entire term of this contract.
-A new surety bond or irrevocable letter of credit must be issued to the State of Montana if this contract is renewed.
+This contract performance security must remain in effect for the entire term of this Contract, including all Contract renewals.

-The contract performance security in the form of a (insert form) has been provided to the following address: State Procurement Bureau, P.O.
-Box 200135, Helena, MT 59620-0135.
+The contract performance security in the form of a (insert form) has been provided to the State Procurement Bureau.

-19.3 Contract Performance Security - Surety Bonds Only.
-Contractor shall provide contract performance security based upon 100% of the contract total.
+24.3 Contract Performance Security - Surety Bonds Only.
+Contractor shall provide contract performance security based upon 100% of the Contract total.
 This security must be in the form of a surety bond licensed in Montana with a Best's rating of no less than A-.
 The surety bond must be supplied on the form designated by the State of Montana.
-The required form entitled "Contract Performance Bond" is available at http://svc.mt.gov/gsd/OneStop/GSDDocuments.aspx.
+The required form entitled "Contract Performance Bond" is available at http://vendorresources.mt.gov/VendorForms.
 THE ORIGINAL FORM MUST BE PROVIDED.
-FACSIMILE, ELECTRONIC, OR PHOTOCOPIES ARE NOT ACCEPTABLE.
+FACSIMILE OR PHOTOCOPIES ARE NOT ACCEPTABLE.

 The contract performance security must be provided to the State of Montana within 10 working days from the Request for Documents Notice.
-This security must remain in effect for the entire term of the contract.
-A new surety bond must be issued to the State of Montana if this contract is renewed.
+This security must remain in effect for the entire term of the Contract.
+A new surety bond must be issued to the State of Montana if this Contract is renewed.

-The original surety bond form has been provided to the following address: State Procurement Bureau, P.O.
-Box 200135, Helena, MT 59620-0135.
+The surety bond form has been provided to the State Procurement Bureau.